Generative AI’s Biggest Danger Isn’t the Tech - It’s the Lack of Policy

 What a Robust AI Usage Policy Needs to Include

 “A strong AI usage policy does two things,” DeSimone explains.
 “It protects the organization from risk, and it empowers employees to use AI responsibly and effectively.”
+Below are the essential components:

 1. Definitions